 This report contains forward-looking statements, which are based on our current expectations, estimates and assumptions about future events.
 All statements other than statements of current or historical fact contained in this report are forward-looking statements.
 These statements include, but are not limited to, statements regarding our future financial position, business strategy, budgets, effective tax rate, projected costs and plans and objectives of management for future operations.
 The words "projections," "believe," "continue," "drive," "estimate," "expect," "intend," "may," "plan," "will," "could," "would" and similar expressions are generally intended to identify forward-looking statements.
 These statements involve risks, uncertainties and other factors that may cause actual results to differ from the expectations expressed in the statements.
 Many of these factors are beyond our ability to control or predict.
-These factors include, without limitation, the duration and severity of the COVID-19 outbreak in the United States and the regions in which we operate; the impact to the state and local economies of prolonged restrictive orders and the pandemic generally; our ability to respond nimbly to challenging economic conditions; the unpredictability of our case volume both in the current environment and as restrictions are eased; our ability to preserve or raise sufficient funds to continue operations throughout this period of uncertainty; the impact of our cost-cutting measures on our future performance; our ability to cause distributions from our subsidiaries; the responsiveness of our payors, including Medicaid and Medicare, to the challenging operating conditions, including their willingness and ability to continue paying in a timely manner and to advance payments in a timely manner, if at all; the impact of COVID-19 related stimulus programs, including the CARES Act, and uncertainty in how these programs may be administered, monitored and modified in the future; our ability to execute on our operation
+These factors include, without limitation, the continuing effects of the COVID-19 outbreak in the United States and the regions in which we operate; the impact to the state and local economies of re-instituted restrictive orders and the pandemic generally; our ability to respond nimbly to challenging economic conditions; the unpredictability of our case volume in the current environment; our ability to cause distributions from our subsidiaries; the responsiveness of our payors, including Medicaid and Medicare, to the challenging operating conditions, including their willingness and ability to continue paying in a timely manner and to advance payments in a timely manner, if at all; the impact of COVID-19 related stimulus programs, including the CARES Act, and uncertainty in how these programs may be administered, monitored and modified in the future; our ability to eavene growth on the timeline anticipated, if at all; our ability to successfully integrate acquisitions; the anticipated impact tand timing of our ongoing efficiency efforts; the impact of adverse weather conditions and other events out